Laura Griffiths, July 2017

 - availability of reported (published) and unreported (unpublished) decisions

 - library holdings of decisions, indicated using the standard New Zealand Library Symbols

-Of our hard copy bibliographies for Australia, the most recent is Current Australian & New Zealand legal literature index (1973 - 1993).
+Of our hard copy bibliographies for New Zealand, the most recent is Current Australian & New Zealand legal literature index (1973 - 1993).
 We also have some compilations from the 80s indexing legal writings in New Zealand up to that point.
 We also have the complete run of the New Zealand National Bibliography, until 1982 when it was taken over by The National Library of New Zealand and transformed into the useful Publications New Zealand.
 This service is a record of New Zealand publications listed in the National Bibliography, from books to films to maps, which can be used to get information about published items with a strong New Zealand connection, and see which libraries have these publications.

 The Southern Cross Resource Finder is a web-based resource that enables users to discover collections from libraries, archives and museums in the UK and western Europe, which hold resources useful for the study of Australia and/or New Zealand.
 The Australian & New Zealand Law and History Society maintain an excellent bibliography of legal history materials.

 Free web resources

 As well as the free web resources mentioned above (NZLII, the Waitangi Tribunal, Courts of New Zealand website, Government legislation etc.), there are a great many more freely available New Zealand legal resources on the web.
 To ensure the authenticity and quality of the sites, you may wish to access these via a trusted web portal or gateway, such as the Eagle-i Internet Portal for Law (edited by IALS).
 This portal identifies and evaluates freely available web based legal resources offering primary and secondary materials, and other items of legal interest.
 There are currently about 40 links on New Zealand.